Duxah/FreePCB-2/README.md

 ***
 ### [`Get started with FreePcb-2`](/How_to.md)

-*The text of this site is a translation from foreign language using Google inc. ©2019-2022 If you want to improve the translation of this content, please send your file by email*
+*The text of this site is a translation from foreign language using Google inc. If you want to improve the translation of this content, please send your file by email*

+*© 2014-2022 Duxah Technologies*